Ano-sys/FileCopy/README.md

 # FileCopy
 This tool allows to copy threaded with verbose output (Both optional).
 Linux/MacOS

-## WARNING
-YOU WILL GET A DEADLOOP WHEN THE SOURCE CONTAINS THE DESTINATION

 ## Installation
 compile the .c file with your prefered compiler (`gcc cpo.c -o cpo`).
 Probably move the file into your binary path, to make it globaly available. (`/usr/local/bin`)

 ## Usage
 run `./cpo {OPTIONS} [SOURCE] [DESTINATION]`